in ,

 To achieve a smooth finish, lightly sand the painted hull between coats using a fine-grit sandpaper.
 This will help remove any imperfections or brush marks and create a surface that is ready for the next coat of paint.
 Wipe away any dust or debris with a clean cloth before applying the next coat.

-See also Fan Boat Painting Tips
+See also Paddle Boat Painting Tips

 Painting the Deck of Your Boat